-• White balance can be adjusted using the [White balance] items in the t menu, photo shooting menu, or video recording menu.
+• White balance can be adjusted using the [White balance] item in the t menu, photo shooting menu, or video recording menu ( 75, 391, 494).

-• At default settings, white balance can also be selected by holding Fn1 button and rotating the main command dial.
+• At default settings, white balance can also be selected by holding the Fn button and rotating the main command dial.
 The selected option is shown by an icon in the shooting display.

-Options for the selected setting, if any, can be chosen by holding the Fn1 button and rotating the sub-command dial.
+• Options for the selected setting, if any, can be chosen by holding the Fn button and rotating the sub-command dial.

-Option Color temperature Description ША [Auto] The camera adjusts white balance for optimal results with most light sources.
+Option Color temperature Description TMA [Auto] The camera adjusts white balance for optimal results with most light sources.
 If an optional flash unit is used, white balance will be adjusted in accord with the conditions in effect when the flash fires.
-[TM] A 0 [Keep white (reduce warm colors)] Approx. 3500- 8000 K Eliminate the warm color cast produced by incandescent lighting.
-TMA1 [Keep overall atmosphere] Approx. 3500- 8000 K Partially preserve the warm color cast produced by incandescent lighting.
-TMA2 [Keep warm lighting colors] Approx. 3500- 8000 K Preserve the warm color cast produced by incandescent lighting. ☀Α [Natural light auto] Approx. 4500- 8000 K White balance is adjusted for non-artificial light sources, producing more life-like colors than does [Auto] when used under natural light. ※ [Direct sunlight] Approx. 5200 K Use with subjects lit by direct sunlight. ♣ [Cloudy] Approx. 6000 K Use in daylight under overcast skies. å ⊾ [Shade] Approx. 8000 K Use in daylight with subjects in shade. ♣ [Incandescent] Approx. 3000 K Use under incandescent lighting.
+TM A0 [Keep white (reduce warm colors)] Approx. 3500- 8000 K Eliminate the warm color cast produced by incandescent lighting.
+TM A 1 [Keep overall atmosphere] Approx. 3500- 8000 K Partially preserve the warm color cast produced by incandescent lighting.
+TM A 2 [Keep warm lighting colors] Approx. 3500- 8000 K Preserve the warm color cast produced by incandescent lighting. ※A [I Natural light auto] Approx. 4500- 8000 K White balance is adjusted for non-artificial light sources, producing more life-like colors than does [ Auto ] when used under natural light. ☀ [D irect sunlight] Approx. 5200 K Use with subjects lit by direct sunlight. ♣ [Cloudy] Approx. 6000 K Use in daylight under overcast skies. th⊾ [Shade] Approx. 8000 K Use in daylight with subjects in shade. ★ [Incandescent] Approx. 3000 K Use under incandescent lighting.

-Option Color temperature Description ₩ [Fluorescent] 無CW [Cool-white fluorescent] Approx. 4200 K Use under fluorescent lighting; choose a bulb type according to the light source. 業剛 [Day white fluorescent] Approx. 5000 K 業 図 [Daylight fluorescent] Approx. 6500 K TM 🗲 [Flash] Approx. 5400 K Use for flash photography. 【【 [Choose color temperature] Approx. 2500- 10000 K Direct color-temperature selection. • To choose a color temperature, hold the Fn1 button and rotate the subcommand dial.
-PRE [Preset manual] Measure white balance directly from a subject or light source or copy white balance from an existing photograph. • To choose a white balance preset, hold the Fn1 button and rotate the sub-command dial. • To enter direct measurement mode, press and hold the Fn1 button (169).
+Option Color temperature Description ₩ [FI ∮∮∮ [Fluorescent] 端(W [Cool-white fluorescent] Approx. 4200 K Use under fluorescent lighting; choose a #DW [Day white fluorescent] Approx. 5000 K bulb type according to the light source. #□Y [Daylight fluorescent] Approx. 6500 K TM\$ [Flash] Approx. 5400 K Use for flash photography. [점 [Choose color temperature] Approx. 2500- 10000 K Direct color-temperature selection. - To choose a color temperature, hold the Fn button and rotate the sub-command dial.
+PRE [Preset manual] Measure white balance directly from a subject or light source or copy white balance from an existing photograph. - To choose a white balance preset, hold the Fn button and rotate the subcommand dial. - To enter direct measurement mode, press and hold the Fn button ( 170).

-^{} Values when fine-tuning is set to 0.
+\ Values when fine-tuning is set to 0.